 Sid Radhakrishna (WG’20) | President

 Sid Radhakrishna is a Finance & Operations Associate at Form Energy, which is developing long-duration energy storage systems that enable a 100% renewable grid.
-Sid is committed to scaling innovations that address the climate crisis, discovering this passion at Breakthrough Energy Ventures, a $1 billion venture fund launched by Bill Gates to invest in companies scaling innovations that address climate change.
+Sid started his journey to scale climate innovations with Breakthrough Energy Ventures, a $2 billion venture fund launched by Bill Gates to invest in companies scaling innovations that address climate change.

 Mark Boyadjian (WEMBA'15) | Treasurer

 Mark founded Arevia Power in 2015.
 Mark has led over $500M in solar project fundraising over the last eight years.
 Mark has direct experience in raising capital throughout a solar project’s lifecycle: from development capital to Tax Equity and permanent financing.
 Before starting Arevia Power, Mark held corporate and project finance, and M&A roles at Axio Power, SunEdison, and GCL New Energy.
 Mark was responsible for leading the funding of SunEdison’s first non-recourse $85M development capital loan.
 In addition to fundraising, Mark has deep experience in tax credit and PPA structuring.
 Mark was responsible for structuring and closing SunEdison’s 2012 New Markets and Solar Tax Credit twinned project in Massachusetts and for the 2012 CPS Energy 36MW Partial Prepay project.

 Lemar Brown is an energy executive with global experience in the upstream, downstream, LNG, and power, who retired after ~25 years with Royal Dutch Shell and Goldman Sachs.
 She then launched the Negocium Group and provides short-term consulting on strategy and negotiations.
 Lemar taught the Capstone Project Course to Executive MBA students at Mays Business School at Texas A&M University until 2019.